syncfusion/ej2-react-docs/src/maps/maps/bubble.md

 ## Multiple bubble groups

-Multiple groups of bubbles can be added to the Maps using the [`BubbleDirective`](../api/maps/bubbleSettingsModel) property in which the properties of bubbles are added as an array.
-The customization for the bubbles can be done with the [`BubbleDirective`](../api/maps/bubbleSettingsModel) property.
+Multiple groups of bubbles can be added to the Maps using the [`BubbleDirective`](../api/maps/bubbleSettingsModel) in which the properties of bubbles are added as an array.
+The customization for the bubbles can be done with the [`BubbleDirective`](../api/maps/bubbleSettingsModel).
 In the following example, the gender-wise population ratio is demonstrated with two different bubble groups.

 {% tab template="maps/default-map", compileJsx=true, sourceFiles="app/**/*.tsx" %}